atoder/factual_api_hotel_reader/README.md

 ruby main.rb custom_name.csv
 ```

-## BONUS -  Functionality be be able to pause and pick up where it left off that would be great in case there is any interruptions.
+## BONUS Functionality - Able to pause and pick up where it left off in case there are any interruptions.
 Just hit CTRL + C to pause/stop the script
 After you run the **main.rb** with the same file name, it will pick up where it left off

 # Sample Output Data